Ushuaia: Skiing

 The glacier is popular even during the summer months, when the chairlift operates in both directions.
 Hiking trails lead from the city's edge to the base of the glacier, which has retreated considerably over the past century, as shown in photographs on display at the Antarctic Museum of Ushuaia.

 The Valley of Tierra Mayor and the Francisco Jerman Nordic Ski Area, located 20 km and 5 km away from Ushuaia respectively, are popular cross-country venues.
 Since 1986 Tierra Mayor hosts the annual Marchablanca, a 21 km traditional race organized by the Club Andino Ushuaia, and the Ushuaia Loppet, a full distance marathon that is one of the 20 members of the Worldloppet Ski Federation.
 Usually this race starts the Federation's Marathon Series in August.

 In October 2014 the Argentine Olympic Committee (COA) revealed the plan to use the 2018 Summer Youth Olympics, to be held in Buenos Aires, as the launchpad for a bid in the near future.
 The Committee identified Argentina's south-eastern region of Patagonia, which comprises the southern section of the Andes mountains, as a possible location to host the Winter Games.
 In 2010 it was suggested that Ushuaia would be the main option for a bid.
 Before the 2018 Summer Youth Olympics, International Olympic Committee President Thomas Bach visited Ushuaia and talked about the possibility of holding the 2024 Winter Youth Olympics there.

-Government

-The city government consists of a Mayor (executive), City Council (seven members, legislative) and the Tribunal de Faltas (small court, judicial).

 Education

 Ushuaia has twelve secondary schools, four of which also provide adult education.
 The Colegio Nacional de Ushuaia is one of the newest schools in the city and was modeled after the Colegio Nacional de Buenos Aires.
-Another important secondary school is Colegio Diocesano Monseñor Miguel Ángel Alemán, which takes its name after the Monsignor of the same name.
+Another important secondary school is Colegio Diocesano Monseñor Miguel Ángel Alemán, which takes its name from the monsignor of the same name.

 The National University of Patagonia San Juan Bosco operates a campus in Ushuaia, with Faculties of Engineering, Economics and Humanities, and Social Sciences.

 The National University of Tierra del Fuego, inaugurated in 2010, has its headquarters in Ushuaia.

 Media

 Television

-Ushuaia has two television stations: channel 11 and channel 13.
+Ushuaia has two television stations: Channel 11 and Channel 13.